Rites of Passage

 Marriages

-UU ceremonies for these rites of passage are sacred but not tied to any particular religious tradition.
+UU ceremonies for these rites of passage are sacred but not tied necessarily to any particular religious tradition.
 The couple being joined together chooses the readings and the forms of the vows and rituals involved.
-Often, particulary in a mixed union, the couple can each incorporate elements of their own ethnic or relisous tradition to create a service that is personally significant for them.
+Often, particulary in a mixed union, the couple can each incorporate elements of their own ethnic or religious tradition to create a service that is personally significant for them.
+Community Unitarian Church supports same sex marriage, now legal in New York.

 Memorial Services